olson-sean-k/plexus-web/src/user-guide/getting-started.md

 Plexus interacts with other crates in the Rust ecosystem.
 Most importantly, it uses [`theon`](https://crates.io/crates/theon) to abstract Euclidean geometry atop various mathematics crates.
-It also uses [`decorum`](https://crates.io/crates/decorum) for floating-point values that support `Hash` and numeric traits.
-[`nalgebra`](https://crates.io/crates/nalgebra) is highly recommended for geometric types, but other crates like [`cgmath`](https://crates.io/crates/cgmath) and [`mint`](https://crates.io/crates/mint) are also supported.
+[`nalgebra`](https://crates.io/crates/nalgebra) is highly recommended for geometric types, but other crates like [`cgmath`](https://crates.io/crates/cgmath) and [`mint`](https://crates.io/crates/mint) are also supported via `theon`.

+The [`decorum`](https://crates.io/crates/decorum) crate is also used in Plexus and examples for floating-point values that support `Hash` and numeric traits.
 Consider also taking dependencies on these crates as needed.

 ```toml
 [dependencies]